twnzl/nanium/README.md

 runtime.
 But this information is necessary to make the contract serialization and deserialization work.
 Therefore, nanium uses decorators to fill this gap.

-Currently, there are four essential decorators.
+Currently, there are two essential decorators.

-- __@Type()__: The parameter is the class/constructor of the decorated property.
+- __@Type()__: Used for Properties.
+The first Parameter is either generic Type-ID if the property has a generic Type or it is the class/constructor of the property.
+The second parameter is a dictionary with GenericTypeIDs as key and class/constructor as value.
-- __@ArrayType()__: Array-Properties must use this decorator.
-The parameter is the class/constructor of the items.
-- __@GenericType()__: If a property has a generic type that uses a type variable from the parent class, an identifier for this type variable must be provided using @GenericType()
 - __@RequestType()__: Use the property 'responseType' to set the class of the response.
 And for each defined generic type identifier specify the concrete class using the property 'genericTypes'